Scalable, quantum-accessible, and adaptive pseudorandom quantum state and pseudorandom function-like quantum state generators: Technical overview

 To compute these $u_z$'s, we need quantum access to a random function.

-In the idealized setting, the coefficient vector $(\alpha_z e^{2 \pi i u_z / 2^\lambda})_z$ is a normalized complex standard Gaussian random vector that corresponds to a Haar-random state.
-For finite precision and an imperfect sampling algorithm (\Cref{lma:smp-beta}), the error in trace distance is negligible.
-Thus, for any adversary who can access this as an oracle for polynomial times, the distinguishing advantage is negligible (\Cref{thm:ars}).
-Finally, by replacing the random function with a quantum-secure PRF, we achieve PRS (\Cref{thm:prs}).
+In the idealized setting ($\lambda \to \infty$), the coefficient vector $(\alpha_z e^{2 \pi i u_z / 2^\lambda})_z$ is a normalized complex standard Gaussian random vector that corresponds to a Haar-random state.
+However, it requires considerable effort (deferred to the Appendix) to show that, with finite precision, the trace distance is negligible.
+Thus, for any adversary who queries this oracle polynomially many times, the distinguishing advantage is negligible (\Cref{thm:ars}).
+Finally, by replacing the random function with a quantum-secure PRF, we construct a PRS (\Cref{thm:prs}).